Dinesh Karthik Coaching Career: From RCB’s Title-Winning Mentor To A Growing Global Coaching Portfolio

 Cricket

-Dinesh Karthik’s coaching career has been one of the most compelling post-retirement stories in Indian cricket.
-Appointed as RCB coach staff and batting mentor in July 2024, just weeks after hanging up his gloves, Karthik helped Royal Challengers Bengaluru win their maiden IPL title in his very first season in the dugout.
-Now in his second year as the franchise’s batting coach for Dinesh Karthik IPL 2026, he is also expanding globally — taking on the same role at London Spirit in The Hundred.
+Dinesh Karthik’s coaching career has become one of the most compelling post-retirement stories in Indian cricket.
+Appointed as RCB batting coach and mentor in July 2024, just weeks after hanging up his gloves, Karthik helped Royal Challengers Bengaluru win their maiden IPL title in his very first season in the dugout — and in 2026 he went one better, guiding them to a second straight crown as RCB became only the third franchise ever to defend the IPL title.
+Alongside the two-time champions, he is also expanding globally — taking on the same role at London Spirit in The Hundred.

 This article traces the full arc of the Dinesh Karthik coaching career so far — what he has done, what he brings tactically, and where his coaching journey is headed.